App version: 0.1.0

 Paying Down PrincipalPaying Down Interest

-Repays the money you borrowedCovers any finance charges owed
+Repays the money you borrowedCovers any interest charges owed

 Paying Down the Principal vs Refinancing Your Car Loan